DIY-Team/CommitWithBranchName/README.md

 # Usage

+The command line name of this tool has been kept vcommit.
+It is advised to `git add` your changes that need to be committed.
+Then type the command: `vcommit <message>`, without the branch name.

+If you want to name the tool your way instead of vcommit then feel free to change it in the `install.sh` script.

 `-> MyProject git: (MYPROJ-123) vcommit "update readme to describe usage"`

 Quotes are not necessary in the commit message: